Shripad13/Networking/README.md

 # There will be a route table between IGW and Public subnet

-Any one wants (from internet)to connect to server , it should not allow but if my server  should  connect to internet and downloads required packages
+Any one wants (from internet)to connect to server, it should not allow but if my server should connect to internet and downloads required packages
 Then the concept of NAT gateway comes into picture
 NAT gateway enables the communication between private to Public

 If Private machines wants to talk to the internet , they need to talk over the NAT Gateway , NATG can only be public if its created in Public Subnet which has access to internet.

 Usually between 2 networks communication will not happen for this we need vpc peering.
 # VPC Peering helps in communication between 2 VPC's

-While enabling the peering, CIDR should be different of 2 networks
+# While enabling the peering, CIDR should be different of 2 networks

 If we have 4 VPC's in same region or different region then you need to do a multiple (4) VPC peerings, that where we have TRANSIT GATEWAY comes into Picture.